OUR TEAM

 Reza Aslan

-Rez Aslan is a co-founder of Starfish and an internationally renowned writer, commentator, professor, Emmy-nominated producer, and scholar of religions.
+REZA ASLAN is a renowned writer, commentator, professor, Emmy- and Peabody-nominated producer, and scholar of religions.
 A recipient of the prestigious James Joyce award, Aslan is the author of three internationally best-selling books, including the #1 New York Times Bestseller, Zealot: The Life and Times of Jesus of Nazareth.
-His producing credits include the acclaimed HBO series The Leftovers, the Chuck Lorre comedy United States of Al. He is the host and Executive Producer of Rough Draft with Reza Aslan and Metaphysical Milkshake with Rainn Wilson.
+His producing credits include the acclaimed HBO series The Leftovers and the hit CBS comedy United States of Al. He is the host and Executive Producer of CNN’s Believer and Rough Draft with Reza Aslan, as well as co-host along with Rainn Wilson of the podcast Metaphysical Milkshake.

 Diana Williams